So you want to invest in a commission, but don't know where to start? Here is a break-down of common questions and price options:

 2- I ask that you send me reference pictures to use for painting the subject you want.
 This is also how I determine the complexity of the commission.

 3- DO YOUR RESEARCH.
-Before you request a commission, look at the kind of work the artist creates.
+Before you request a commission with any artist, look at the kind of work that artist creates.
 What is their style, what kind of subjects do they create?
-For example, if the artist creates a ton of realistic landscape paintings, maybe you shouldn't request a cartoon portrait, or even a realistic portrait of a person.
-On that note, take a good look at the art I create before inquiring the commission.
+For example, if the artist creates a ton of realistic landscape paintings, maybe you shouldn't request a cartoon or even a realistic portrait of a person.
+On that note, take a good look at my art style before inquiring the commission.
+You can view my portfolio here.

 3- the payment must be up-front before I start working on the commission (if the painting is unsatisfactory, I issue a refund, although I've never had to do that so far).